 Researchers found that by using intelligent piano instruction, students' interest in learning piano lessons was also significantly enhanced (Qiang, 2018).
 It was found that intelligent piano learning has helped a lot in the development of intellectual and non-intellectual factors as well as musical creativity and memory, and there is a significant improvement in the music learning process (Zhang, 2019).
 Wan found that through intelligent piano teaching, not only did students improve their learning efficiency, but also teachers changed their teaching concepts, teachers kept up with the development of technology in the teaching process, gained an in-depth understanding of the new teaching models, and also improved teachers' teaching abilities (Wan, 2019).
 The combination of intelligent piano playing, and games allows students to learn the piano together in a game.
-This not only improves the efficiency of learning piano, but also stimulates students' enthusiasm for learning piano and allows them to learn and understand music theory better (Chen, 2020).
-Applying the intelligent piano to the university classroom, using the modernized features of the intelligent piano not only improves teaching efficiency, but also develops students' communication and teamwork skills through the interaction between teachers, students, and peers (Zheng, 2021).
+This not only improves the efficiency of learning piano, but also stimulates students' enthusiasm for learning piano to the university classroom, using the modernized features of the intelligent piano not only improves teaching efficiency, but also develops students' communication and teamwork skills through the interaction between teachers, students, and peers (Zheng, 2021).
 Researcher Wu found in his intelligent piano teaching practice that not only college students can operate the intelligent piano proficiently, but also beginners, adults, and elderly people can play music in a natural and relaxed state (Wu, 2021).
 In the context of the pandemic, researchers have also found that the "Internet + distance education" function of the intelligent piano allows the university classroom and the off-campus classroom to integrate and conduct online remote master classes and concerts, allowing students to perform, communicate, and learn with more experts, scholars, and classmates remotely, broadening the classroom diversified teaching modes (Chou, 2022).